-And both is a good thing to do – outbound marketing can eventually turn uninterested people into potential customers, who are now searching the web for the types of products or services you’ve been advertising them, and you want to make sure that you turn up immediately in those search results rather than just your competitors!
+And both are a good thing to do – outbound marketing can eventually turn uninterested people into potential customers, who are now searching the web for the types of products or services you’ve been advertising them, and you want to make sure that you turn up immediately in those search results rather than just your competitors!

 Due to logistical restrictions, most small businesses will find that they need to throw the weight of their investment behind one method more than the other, and which one can be a challenging decision.
-Here’s a few things to consider when trying to decide which one you will give preference to:
+Here are a few things to consider when trying to decide which one you will give preference to:

 Do you compete on value rather than on price?

 If you are trying to establish the value of your services such that people are willing to pay more for them even when there are lower cost options, content marketing can be a great way to demonstrate the depth of your knowledge and establish trust, as well as attract the sort of person who does more research before making a purchase.